-Agile project management is quickly becoming the norm across different industries.
-It is a management approach that breaks a project into multiple smaller stages.
-The agile projects involve continuous collaboration between stakeholders to improve and iterate a project at each stage.
+Agile project management has become the norm across different industries—it’s a management approach that breaks a project into multiple smaller stages.
+These agile projects involve continuous collaboration between stakeholders to improve and iterate a project at each stage.

 Continuous collaboration and adaptation is the key to agile project management.
 At each stage, the team goes through the process of planning, executing, and evaluating.
 This allows for changes to be made throughout the project.